Bernard FitzPatrick, 2nd Baron Castletown: Life

-Castletown was the son of John FitzPatrick, 1st Baron Castletown, and his wife Augusta Mary (née Douglas), and was educated at Eton and Brasenose College, Oxford.
+Castletown was the only son of John FitzPatrick, 1st Baron Castletown, and his wife Augusta Mary (née Douglas).
+He had six sisters.
+He was educated at Eton and Brasenose College, Oxford, where he took second-class honours in Law and Modern History.
+He made the Grand Tour, then in fashion for eldest sons of the aristocracy, and viewed fighting during the Franco-Prussian War.

 He was appointed High Sheriff of Queen's County in 1876, and sat as Member of Parliament for Portarlington from 1880 to 1883, when he succeeded his father in the barony and entered the House of Lords.

 He served in the Life Guards and fought in Egypt in 1882.
 After he resigned from active service, he was appointed to the Reserve of Officers in 1886, serving as a volunteer officer until reaching the age limit in March 1900.
-He was promoted major on 8 June 1896, and later lieutenant colonel in command of the 4th (Militia) Battalion of the Leinster Regiment (Queen's County Militia) from October 1899, and was the first to outfit them with Irish bagpipers.
-In February 1900 he left for South Africa, where he was posted on special service during the Second Boer War.
+He was promoted major on 8 June 1896, and later lieutenant colonel in command of the 4th (Queen's County Militia) Battalion, Prince of Wales's Leinster Regiment (Royal Canadians) from October 1899, and was the first to outfit them with Irish bagpipers.
+In February 1900, he left for South Africa, where he was posted on special service during the Second Boer War, as Acting Assistant Adjutant-General on the HQ staff.
 In recognition of services during the war, he was appointed a Companion of the Order of St Michael and St George (CMG) in the South African Honours list published on 26 June 1902.

-In early 1902 he took part in a special diplomatic mission to promote British interests in Morocco.
+In early 1902, he took part in a special diplomatic mission to promote British interests in Morocco.

 Along with Theodore Roosevelt and Douglas Hyde and others, he was elected honorary Vice President of the Irish Literary Society of New York in 1903.
 In 1905, he proposed a tillage farming plan along the lines of Ireland's old clan system.
 Castletown was later Chancellor of the Royal University of Ireland between 1906 and 1910.